0xPolygonMiden/miden-base/docs/src/architecture/state.md

 > Losing a state of a private account would mean loss of funds (as the user won't be able to execute transactions) in a similar manner as a loss of a private key would.
 This problem can be easily mitigated by storing encrypted account state in a cloud or backing it up somewhere else.
 Unlike storing private keys in the cloud, this does not compromise privacy or security of an account.

-Note: Having many (or even most) of the accounts be private is very beneficial for the network as a private account contributes only 64 bytes to the global state (32 bytes account ID + 32 bytes account hash).
-Or, said another way, 1 billion private accounts takes up only $60$ GB of state.
+Note: Having many (or even most) of the accounts be private is very beneficial for the network as a private account contributes only 40 bytes to the global state (8 bytes account ID + 32 bytes account hash).
+Or, said another way, 1 billion private accounts takes up only $40$ GB of state.

-### Notes database
+### Note database

 Notes are recorded in an append-only accumulator, a [Merkle Mountain Range](https://github.com/opentimestamps/opentimestamps-server/blob/master/doc/merkle-mountain-range.md).
 This is important for two reasons:

 1. Membership witnesses against such an accumulator needs to be updated very infrequently.
 2. Old membership witnesses can be extended to be used with a new accumulator value, but this extension does not need to be done by the original witness holder.

-Both of these properties are needed for supporting local transactions and private accounts.
+Both of these properties are needed for supporting local transactions and privacy.

 There are two types of [notes](https://0xpolygonmiden.github.io/miden-base/architecture/notes.html):
 * **Public notes** where the entire note content is recorded in the state.